mahavedalla/mahavedalla/docs/questions/satta/buddha/discussion-of-the-buddha-himself/whether-all-the-buddhas-speech-was-supramundane.md

 Draft: true
 ---

-# Whether all the Buddha speech was supramundane?
+# Whether all the Buddha's speech was supramundane?

 ## Bibliography